How to Build Reviews for Your Small Business

 When you’re looking for new ways to promote your business and build trust with potential customers, there are plenty of different marketing paths you can take.
-There’s social media, paid ads, influencer marketing, sponsored promotions, lead generation, and more.
+There’s social media, paid ads, influencer marketing, sponsored promotions, lead generation strategies, and more.
 Few marketing methods, however, are as effective as garnering public reviews.

 Actually getting reviews, however, can be difficult.
 It’s one of the only marketing mediums that you don’t have full control over, but you can take steps to increase your overall reviews.
 In this post, we’re going to look at 6 strategies to build reviews small businesses need across multiple platforms, and what to do with those reviews once you get them.